scalalang2/golang-fifo/README.md

 SIEVE only needs to update a single bit upon a cache hit.
 This update can be done with a significantly faster reader lock, leading to increased performance.

+## Notes
+- Both **S3-FIFO** and **SIEVE** have a O(n) time complexity for cache eviction, which only occurs when all objects are hit the cache, which means that there is a perfect (100%) hit rate in the cache.
+- **SIEVE** is not designed to be scan-resistant.
+Therefore, it's currently recommended for web cache workloads, which typically follow a power-law distribution,
+- SIEVE scales well for read-intensive applications such as blogs and online shops, because it doesn't require to hold a writer lock on cache hit.
+- The `golang-fifo` library aims to provide a straightforward and efficient cache implementation, similar to hashicorp-lru and groupcache.
+  Its goal is not to outperform highly specialized in-memory cache libraries (e.g. bigcache, freecache and etc).

 ## Apendix

 <details>